Reminder-App/reminder-dop-old/README.md

 ### First Step

 This first step is to generate the java source code for the desired product.
-It is important to note that importing this project into the Eclipse IDE will contain errors due to the preprocessing directives present in the *.xml* files that corresponds to the graphical interface of the Reminder app - this part will be handled in the **Second Step**.
+It is important to note that importing this project into the Eclipse IDE will contain errors due to the preprocessing directives present in the *.xml* files that corresponds to the graphical interface of the Reminder App - this part will be handled in the **Second Step**.

 1. With the DeltaJ plugin installed, import the project into the Eclipse IDE: <br />
 1.1. **File -> Import -> Existing Android Code Into Workspace**. **IMPORTANT**: After the import, ignore the errors in the product line, because we first used Eclipse to generate the java source code;